jmhossain/gitops-workshop-guide/mq/use-cases.md

 ## Service Deployment from an Image

 1. Navigate to your assigned IBM Cloud Environment.
-This will be listed in your spreadsheet under IBM Cluster URL.
+This will be listed in your TechZone invitation under Cluster URL.
 Afterwards, open the OpenShift Web Console in the upper righthand side of your Cluster.

 ![Cluster URL](https://user-images.githubusercontent.com/81570140/182544235-0e885a85-4090-4445-8525-9946e11bd705.png)